MisterCoffey/MisterCoffey.github.io/_posts/2017-02-16-AmesHousingI.md

 In Ames, Iowa, location is one of many predictors of price, but it's not the most important predictor.

-For sure, different neighborhoods command different prices in Ames.
+For sure, different neighborhoods command different prices.
 Just look at the box plot of Ames prices by neighborhood.
 Homes sell in some areas in excess of $500,000, while others cannot crack the $200,000 threshold.
 This is strong evidence that location matters above all else.

 ![hoodmap](../images/Project3Housing/Neighborhood.png)